microsoft/winfile/README.md

 ## History

-The Windows File manager was originally released with Windows 3.0 in the early 1990s.
+The Windows File manager was initially released with Windows 3.0 in the early 1990s.
 You can read more about the history at https://en.wikipedia.org/wiki/File_Manager_(Windows).

 ## What it looks like